 The first consideration is the African worldview.
 Generally speaking, the African worldview understands the existence of two spheres – the visible, tangible, and concrete world of humans, animals, vegetation, and other natural elements; and the invisible world of the spirits, ancestors, divinities, and the supreme deity.
 Yet it is one world, indivisible, with one sphere touching on the other.

-A third point is how the African worldview interprets all of life.
+A second point is how the African worldview interprets all of life.
 One of the defining features of African worldview is its religious traditions that interprets everything in life from pre-birth to after life through ritualistic spirituality.
 As Professor Mbiti, an African theologian puts it, to live is to be caught up in a religious drama!

-In essence, while a European pastor will engage in hermeneutics and exegesis to understand the religious context of the text, an African pastor because of his/her religious background enters the text through the religious experience and context of their African worldview.
+In essence, while a European pastor might engage in hermeneutics and exegesis to understand the religious context of the text, an African pastor because of his/her religious background enters the text through the religious experience and context of their African worldview.

 Biblical Worldview: Spiritual World

-The spiritual worldview of scripture of people believing in God (monotheism) and gods (polytheism) is similar to the religious worldview of Africa where people believe in ancestors, spirits, witchcraft and divinities.
+The spiritual worldview of scripture of people believing in one God (monotheism) and several gods (polytheism) is similar to the religious worldview of Africa where people believe in ancestors, spirits, witchcraft and divinities.
 One African Theologian observed that Africans are deeply religious so that religion permeates everything we do!

 The Bible speaks of God and the Polytheistic nature religions of its neighbours ( See Genesis 1&2; Judges 2:10-15).